Search by Keyword

 Two mono mixes were made on October 16th, 1964 in the control room of EMI Studio One, one of which was chosen for release.
 This mix was made by George Martin and engineers Norman Smith and A.B.
 Lincoln.
 A discernable cough is heard quite prominently after the word "window" in the first verse on this mix.
 Also, they worked to clean up John's double-tracking on the phrase "in my place" in the third verse, the mono mix only double-tracking the word "place," which is different from the stereo mix.
 A good amount of reverb was added to John's vocals at this stage, as was a somewhat abrupt fade-out of the final chord.

 The stereo mix was performed by George Martin and Norman Smith with 2nd engineer Mike Stone on November 4th, 1964 in the control room of EMI Studio Two.
 This rushed mixing session resulted in ten of the recently recorded tracks being mixed for stereo, "No Reply" being the eighth completed.
-The double-tracking at the end of the third verse comprises both of the words "my place" this time around and the fade-out of the final chord sounds much more realistic.
+The double-tracking that is heard at the end of the third verse comprises both of the words "my place" this time around and the fade-out of the final chord sounds much more realistic.
 Similar reverb was added to the vocals here as well.

 Song Structure and Style